jneen/pjs/README.md

 ## how is pjs different from X

 Most class systems for JS let you define classes by passing an object.
 P.js lets you pass a function instead, which allows you to closure private methods and macros.
-It's also <500b minified.
+It's also 517 bytes minified (see `make report`).

 ### why doesn't pjs suck?

 Unlike [some][prototypejs] [other][classjs] [frameworks][joose] [out][zjs] [there][structr], Pjs doesn't do any of this:

-- mixins, interfaces, abstract static factory factories, [and][joose] [other][prototypejs] [bloat][zjs]
+- interfaces, abstract static factory factories, [and][joose] [other][prototypejs] [bloat][zjs]
 - use Object.create (it even works in IE &lt; 8!)
 - break `instanceof`
 - [hack functions onto `this` at runtime][classjs]